Ancilla Dent

-Sister Ancilla Dent, OSB (born 3 June 1933) is an English Roman Catholic nun, ecological activist, and writer.
+Sister Ancilla Dent, OSB (3 June 1933 – 15 October 2025) was an English Roman Catholic nun, ecological activist and writer.

+Biography

 Born as The Honourable Rosamond Mary Dent, she took the religious name of Sister Ancilla upon becoming a Benedictine nun.
 She was a nun at St Mildred's Abbey, Minster-in-Thanet in Kent, England.
-The elder daughter of William Dent and his wife, Mary, the 19th Baroness Furnivall (27 May 1900 – 24 December 1968), she and her younger sister, Patricia Bence (born 4 April 1935), are the descendants of Barons Furnivall.
-The barony has been in abeyance since 1968.
+The elder daughter of William Herbert Shelley Dent and Mary Frances Katherine Petre, Baroness Furnivall (27 May 1900–24 24 December 1968), her younger sister, Mrs. Patricia Mary Bence (b.
+4 April 1935), is the 20th Baroness Furnivall.

+Sister Ancilla Dent died on 15 October 2025, at the age of 92.